 So you have plants and animals created in the beginning, but man, much later, during the six days.
 And best of all, this view is compatible with modern scientific theories.

-Such a viewpoint fits well with what modern science tells us of the earth human life.
+Such a viewpoint fits well with what modern science tells us of early human life.
 Human life is quite recent in geological history.
 Clear traces of human beings date back only about thirty thousand years from nowhere.

 As far as the biblical record is concerned, nothing in Genesis 1 and 2 contradicts modern science.
 According to the Bible—just as in modern scientific theories—human beings arrived on the scene very recently in geological history, fully developed culturally and linguistically. (p.
 37)